apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Astronomer Cosmos](https://github.com/astronomer/astronomer-cosmos) - Run your dbt Core projects as Apache Airflow DAGs and Task Groups with a few lines of code.

+[Airflow OpenTelemetry Provider](https://github.com/howardyoo/airflow_otel_provider) - Provides Hook and EventListener which will generate traces, metrics, and logs in [OpenTelemetry](https://opentelemetry.io/) for your DAG runs.

 &nbsp;

 ## Async Providers